yuzutech/kroki/onlinewardleymaps/README.md

 ## Architecture

-The docker container runs 2 separate processes:
+The docker container runs 3 separate processes:
 - The Kroki companion server, which runs on port 8007 and is exposed
 - The Online Wardley Maps server, which runs on port 3000 and is not exposed
+- The supervisord is the entrypoint and starts the other two processes

 ## Testing